At the beginning of April, we took on the challenge to stick to one workout for an entire month to see how it may change our fitness and perspective.

-I mostly stuck to Signature and Sculpt.
+We mostly stuck to Signature and Sculpt.

 In Signature, you learn a set of dances that stay the same for three months with the same playlist.

 At first, it was intimidating.
-(To up the ante, the first time I tried the dances we had a camera crew filming -- but you can even try it in the privacy of your living room through their DanceBody at-home streaming service.)
+(To up the ante, the first time we tried the dances we had a camera crew filming -- but you can even try it in the privacy of your living room through their DanceBody at-home streaming service.)

 Katia does throw in some “pop-ups,” which are actually just burpees to a beat.
 There are about 10 in one of the songs, but who’s counting?

 By accident once, we tried the class level above, "Full-Out," which is based off the signature class choreography but ups the ante adding more difficult, faster moves.